 Because you yourself long for truth and hope, you’ll recognize that cry in someone else’s heart when you hear it.

-So why don’t you create a step of faith in MissionHub to ask one of the people you’re focusing on to tell you more of his or her story this week?
+So why not create a step of faith in MissionHub to ask one of the people you’re focusing on to tell you more of his or her story this week?

 Was this post helpful to you?
 You might enjoy the following: